-16.2.18 Stress testing measures the financial impact of stressing one or relatively few factors affecting the insurer.
-Scenario analysis considers the impact of a combination of circumstances to reflect extreme historical scenarios which are analysed in the light of current conditions.
-Scenario analysis may be conducted deterministically using a range of specified scenarios or stochastically, using models to simulate many possible scenarios, to derive statistical distributions of the results.

-- 16.2.19 Stress testing and scenario analysis should be carried out by the insurer to validate and understand the limitations of its models.
-They may also be used to complement the use of models for risks that are difficult to model or where the use of a model may not be appropriate from a costbenefit perspective.
+- 16.2.18 Stress testing measures the financial impact of stressing one or relatively fewmore factors affecting which could severely affect the insurer.
+Scenario analysis considers the impact of a combination of circumstances to reflect extreme historical or other scenarios which are analysed in the light of current conditions.
+Scenario analysis may be conducted deterministically using a range of specified scenarios or stochastically, using models to simulate many possible scenarios, to derive statistical distributions of the results. - 16.2.19 Stress testing and scenario analysis should be carried out by the insurer to validate and understand the limitations of its models.
+They may also be used to complement the use of models for risks that are difficult to model or where the use of a model may not be appropriate from a cost-benefit perspective.
 For example, these techniques can be used to investigate the effect of proposed management actions. - 16.2.20 Scenario analysis may be particularly useful as an aid to communicate risk management issues to the Board, Senior Management, business units and control functions.
-As such, scenario analysis can facilitate the integration of the insurer's ERM framework within its business operations and establish a sound risk culture. - 16.2.21 Reverse stress testing, which identifies scenarios that are most likely to cause an insurer to fail, may also be used to enhance risk management.
+As such, scenario analysis can facilitate the integration of the insurer's ERM framework within its business operations and establish a sound risk culture. - 16.2.21 Reverse stress testing may help identify scenarios most likely tothat could result in failure or cause the financial position of an insurer to fall below a predefined level.
 While some risk of failure is always present, such an approach may help to ensure adequate focus on the management actions that are appropriate to avoid undue risk of business failure.
-The focus of such reverse stress testing is on appropriate risk management actions rather than the assessment of financial adequacy and so may be largely qualitative in nature although broad assessment of associated financial impacts may help in deciding the appropriate action to take.
+The focus of such reverse stress testing is on appropriate risk management actions rather than the assessment of its financial condition and so may be largely qualitative in nature although broad assessment of associated financial impacts may help in deciding the appropriate action to take.